 The Mediation Guide sets out a clear seven-stage process; from referral and agreement to mediate, through to final agreement of issues or a way forward.
 It allows all parties to preserve on-going working relationships and provides more flexibility than other pathways for dispute resolution, including taking issues to court.
 Uniquely the Guide contains a “toolbox” of documents that help to get the process underway and offers a model form of settlement agreement.

-The Guide’s authors are Christopher Reeves, plus Chris Hoar - partner at Michelmores, Stephen Homer - partner at Ashfords, and Alan Tate - then partner at Trowers & Hamlin (now partner at Michelmores).
+The Guide’s authors are Christopher Reeves, plus Chris Hoar - partner at Michelmores, Alan Tate - partner at Michelmores, and Stephen Homer - partner at Ashfords.
 The Guide has also received support from Bevan Brittan, Blake Morgan, Clarke Willmott, Foot Anstey, Osborne Clarke, Royds Withy King, Stephens Scown and Veale Wasborough Vizards.

 The Guide was created following an initial collaboration between Christopher Reeves with Jackie Gregory-Stevens, who is Head of Commercial – Major Projects at Babcock International Group.
 Jackie shared her own research, including the published paper, “Mediation in construction disputes in England”.
 The project was then presented to Construction Excellence South West, who agreed to support the Guide.

 Constructing Excellence South West supports and encourages the use of mediation as a process of resolving disputes.